Clever/underscore.deep/README.coffee.md

 Underscore.deep is a collection of Underscore mixins that operate on nested objects.

-The following README is written in Literate CoffeeScript as a Mocha test suite, so you can execute all of the examples - just run:
+This README is written in [Literate CoffeeScript](http://coffeescript.org/#literate) as a [Mocha](http://visionmedia.github.io/mocha/) test suite, so you can execute all of the examples - just run:

 ```
 make README.coffee.md